nathan-fiscaletti/oembed-github/README.md

 # oEmbed Github
-A plugin for Wordpress that provides oEmbed services for GitHub.
+A plugin for WordPress that provides oEmbed services for GitHub.

 ## Installation